Deontic Logic for Agent Permissions: A Formal Framework for AI Agent Governance

 Building Semantic AI Agents with Custom DSLs

 The Problem: Lost in Translation Every interaction with an AI agent involves translation—from human intent to machine action.
 Today, most AI systems attempt this translation in one giant leap, interpreting natural language directly into system operations.
 It's like playing telephone tag with your entire business logic.
-ConsiderAgentic AI
+ConsiderLatest Articles

 Deontic Logic for Agent Permissions: A Formal Framework for AI Agent Governance